MicrosoftDocs/memdocs/memdocs/intune/fundamentals/security-copilot.md

 Your feedback on the Intune integration with Security Copilot helps with development.
 To provide feedback, in Security Copilot, use the feedback buttons at the bottom of each completed prompt:

+**TO DO: UPDATE SCREENSHOT WHEN CHANGES ARE IN UI**

 :::image type="content" source="./media/security-copilot/security-copilot-prompt-feedback.png" alt-text="Screenshot that shows how to submit feedback on the prompt results in Microsoft Security Copilot.":::

 Your options:

-- **Confirm**: The results match expectations.
+- **Looks right**: The results match expectations.
-- **Off-target**: The results don't match expectations.
+- **Needs improvement**: The results don't match expectations.
-- **Report**: The results are harmful in some way.
+- **Inappropriate**: The results are harmful in some way.

-Whenever possible, and when the result is **Off-target**, write a few words explaining what can be done to improve the outcome.
+Whenever possible, and when the result is **Needs improvement**, write a few words explaining what can be done to improve the outcome.
 If you entered Intune-specific prompts and the results aren't Intune related, then include that information.

 ## Data processing and privacy